AlibabaCloudDocs/ros/intl.en-US/Resource Import/Import an existing resource to a stack.md

 # Import an existing resource to a stack

 This topic describes how to import an existing resource to a stack.
-An Elastic IP Address \(EIP\) resource is used in the example.
+An elastic IP address \(EIP\) resource is used in the example.

 Before you import an EIP resource, perform the following operations: